The MD Anderson Symptom Inventory Brain Tumor Module (MDASI-BT)

 MD Anderson Symptom Inventory (MDASI) modules augment the 19 core MDASI symptom and interference items with additional items identified as unique to a particular patient population.
 MDASI modules may be disease-specific, disease-site-specific, or treatment-specific.

 The MDASI brain tumor module (MDASI-BT) is a site-specific module.
-Along with the core MDASI’s 13 symptom items and 6 interference items, the MDASI-BT also assesses 9 brain-tumor–specific symptom items: weakness on one side of the body, difficulty understanding, difficulty speaking, seizures, difficulty concentrating, vision, change in appearance, change in bowel pattern (diarrhea or constipation), and irritability.
+Along with the core MDASI’s 13 symptom items and 6 interference items, the MDASI-BT also assesses 9 symptoms specific to brain tumors:

 - Purpose: To assess the severity of multiple brain tumor-related symptoms and the impact of these symptoms on daily functioning